narkisiuria/AI-Automated-Hacking-Tools/README.md

-# AI Automated PT Tools
+# AI/PYTHON Automated PT Tools

 A small collection of Python CLI utilities for **authorized** penetration-testing workflows.
 The repository currently contains three independent tools: an Nmap summarizer, a session-based Markdown report generator, and an `msfvenom` payload helper.
 Each tool sends relevant context to Mistral and expects a valid Mistral API key.
 [1] [2] [3]